Parents Guide to Smartphone Safety: Technology, Social Media, Sexting, and Cyberbullying

 - Privacy settings and how to improve them.
 Every social media site has privacy settings that you can make stronger, make sure that your child's profile isn't public and that only friends can see the things they post.

 - What they are posting.
 Once something is online, it can go on forever.
 It can be downloaded, screenshots can be taken and it can be shared millions of times.
 Discuss things that are inappropriate to post and how posting them could affect them in the future.

 - Don't publish personal details.
 There might be an area in your social media profile to include your phone number and personal email, this doesn't mean that you should include it.
 Posting personal details on social media can increase your risk of identity theft and make you vulnerable to cyberstalkers.

-- How to create non-identifying usernames and complex passwords.
+- How to create non-identifying usernames and complex passcodes.
 Social media accounts can easily be hacked, it's important to create passwords that won't easily be guessed.